-The four-year curriculum, leading to the degree Bachelor of Science in Medical Technology, is designed to provide the student with a background in the fundamentals essential for professional work in the field of medical technology.
-Minimum standards set by the Council on Medical Education of the American Medical Association require that a minimum of sixteen semester hours of chem-
+The four-year curriculum, leading to the degree, Bachelor of Science in Medical Technology, is designed to provide the student with a background in the fundamentals essential for professional work in the field of medical technology.
+The curriculum is designed to meet the minimum standards set by the Council on Medical Education of the American Medical Association.